fafara/Nigerian-Drivers-Licence-Verification/README.md

 ## Issues
 Please create an issue if there's a problem.
 The application was built with Java and requires Java JRE to run.
 I think most Windows machines will have that.
 If not download here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

-This is a rough work in just a day and its not perfect or intended to solve all your problems.
-It just helps the process of verification easier for companies or people who need to verify the identity of their clients.
+This is a rough work in a day and its not perfect or intended to solve all your problems.
+It just makes the process of verification easier for companies or people who need to verify the identity of their clients.